|

 The defendant’s requests for the judge to charge the jury were

-produced during the trial.
+based on the important evidenceproduced during the trial.
 The judge

 is disallowing the defendant’s requests to charge the jury actually